-In practice, our position is this: short-dated bonds are attractive given the inverted yield curve, so we have a great starting point-with a big gap between the current yield and our fair value yield at the short end of the curve.
+In practice, our position is this: short-dated bonds are a great starting point - with a big gap between the current yield and our fair value yield at the short end of the curve.
 But for investors with longer horizons, we see merit in exposure across the maturity profile.